 Business, Mercy College

 Math and Accounting

-When I first started college, I was just going because I had nothing else to do.
-I didn’t have a plan.
-I thought I wanted to do nursing, but when I was taking the basics I wasn’t feeling like this is what I wanted to do.
+When I first started college, I wasn't sure what I wanted to do.
+I didn't have a clear plan and thought I wanted to pursue nursing.
+But when I took the basics, I realized it wasn't for me.

 Business, University of Houston-Downtown

 Small Business Customers

 Walking around my home town, you're bound to see a bunch of small businesses.
 These small businesses have one thing in common; they are trying to become successful.

 The beginning of their success starts off with their customers.
 As I walk into one of these little businesses, you are greeted by the employees and immediately feel as if you are apart of their family.
 I see how great they interact with their customers.
 That is when I realize what I want to do.

 I want to own a local business and have that strong relationship with my customers.
 That is my dream and my motivation to continue study to get my degree in business so I can be one step to making my dreams a reality.